Artach-byte/dotfiles/README.md

 - Managed with [GNU Stow](https://www.gnu.org/software/stow/) for simple and clean symlink-based configuration
 - Installation script that:
-  - Checks for and missing dependencies
+  - Checks for and missing dependencies.
-  - Installs a Zsh plugin manager
+  - Installs [zap](https://github.com/zap-zsh/zap) a zsh plugin manager
   - Downloads and installs Nerd Fonts using [`getnf`](https://github.com/ronniedroid/getnf)
 - Designed to work across a variety of Linux distributions and Unix-like systems